marciocadev/aws-cdk/packages/@aws-cdk/pipelines/README.md

   constructor(scope: Construct, id: string, props?: StageProps) {
     super(scope, id, props);

-    const dbStack = new DatabaseStack(this, 'Database');
+    const dbStack = new DatabaseStack(this, "Database");
-    new ComputeStack(this, 'Compute', {
+    new ComputeStack(this, "Compute", {
       table: dbStack.table,
     });
   }
 }

 // In your main file
-new MyPipelineStack(this, 'PipelineStack', {
+new MyPipelineStack(this, "PipelineStack", {
   env: {
-    account: '123456789012',
+    account: "123456789012",
-    region: 'eu-west-1',
+    region: "eu-west-1",
-  }
+  },
 });
 ```